Sai1919/xml-streamer/README.md

 [![Build Status](https://travis-ci.org/Sai1919/xml-streamer.svg?branch=master)](https://travis-ci.org/Sai1919/xml-streamer)
 ## Motivation

 You use [Node.js](https://nodejs.org) for speed?
 You process XML streams?
-Then you want the fastest XML to JS parser: [xml-streamer]!
+Then you want the fastest XML to JS parser: xml-streamer

 ## Install